pjmeyer/devopsdemo/dockerjava/readme.md

-# Deploying a Dockerized Java App to Azure with VSTS
+# Deploying a Dockerized Java App to Azure with Team Services

 ## Overview